ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     ![Run the tests](/learn/images/integration-tutorials/sending-a-message-to-a-service/run_tests.gif)

-    Alternatively, you can run the tests from the terminal using the `bal test` command from the project root to run the tests.
+   Alternatively, you can run all the tests in a package by navigating to the project root and using the `bal test` command.

     ```bash
     sending-a-message-to-a-service$ bal test